Hal Prewitt

-Harold D. Prewitt, Jr. (born October 1, 1954, in Hutchinson, Kansas) is an American businessman, inventor, artist, and race car driver.
-In the 1970s and 1980s, he was one of the early creators of personal computer products, developing software and hardware for IBM's microcomputer systems.
+Harold D. Prewitt Jr. (born October 1, 1954, in Hutchinson, Kansas) is an American businessman, inventor, artist, and race car driver.
+During the 1970s and 1980s, he worked on the development of personal computer software and hardware for IBM microcomputer systems.

-Prewitt founded and managed several technology firms, including Core International, a developer of disk arrays, computer data storage, and backup products.
-Core created the world's first hot swappable disk drives, disk controllers, host adapters, and power supplies.
-Prewitt served as the firm's chairman and chief executive officer until 1993, when it was sold to Aiwa.
+Prewitt founded and managed several technology companies, including Core International, which developed disk array, data storage, and backup products.
+The company produced hot-swappable disk drives, controllers, host adapters, and power supplies.
+Prewitt served as chairman and chief executive officer until 1993, when the company was acquired by Aiwa.

 Early life

 Youth

 Prewitt was born in Hutchinson, Kansas.
 His father was a veteran of World War II and the Korean War, who later worked as a mailman for the United States Postal Service and was honored as a Kentucky Colonel by the Governor of Kentucky.
 His mother was a nurse.
-Prewitt grew up in the Daytona Beach, Florida, area from 1963 to 1976, where he had his first exposure to auto racing, volunteering at Daytona International Speedway.
-He built his first computer in 1967 at the age of 13.
-It performed simple math and operated his phonograph.
+Prewitt grew up in the Daytona Beach, Florida, area from 1963 to 1976.
+Here, he had his first exposure to auto racing, volunteering at Daytona International Speedway.
+In 1967, at the age of 13, he built his first computer, which performed simple math and operated his phonograph.